mscatdk/handBuildContainer/README.md

 # Hand Build Container (hbc)

 The purpose of this repository is to implement containers using generally available Linux commands.
 The current implementation support some of the most common features e.g. entering a running container.
-However, the following limitations exists:

-* Containers can only be run in interactive mode.

-* Port forwarding doesn't work when Docker iptable entries are present.

 ## Images